 They're different from a full search in that they don't show up as a 'footprint' on a credit record so, if the quotation search reveals that the application is unlikely to be accepted, the customer can look elsewhere without penalty (see below for more on the problem of credit file 'footprints').

 Unfortunately, these searches cost credit card providers money.
 Banks and building societies are less likely to get a return on that cost than they are with full searches so most lenders don't currently provide quotation searches.

 Nationwide are a notable exception: their quotation search service is built into their main online application process.

-The Barclaycard check isn't an application for credit, so they warn results can vary when a full check is made and you'll need to apply separately to the eligibility form, which is available here.
+The Barclaycard check isn't an application for credit, so they warn results can vary when a full check is made and, presumably to reduce the number of people using the service, applicants need to apply through a special route that Barclaycard call the eligibility form.

 2. Check and double check application criteria

 No matter the method of application, those applying for a new credit card should be very cautious about making sure they fulfil all the application criteria before going ahead and applying for a card.